 The University of Redlands welcomes the diversity provided by students from various nations and cultures.
 To be considered for admission, an international student must submit: a completed University of Redlands Application or a Common Application and a University of Redlands International Student Supplement; a US \$35 online application fee, or a US \$45 paper application fee payable in the form of a bank draft in US dollars or by an American Express, Visa, Mastercard or Discover Credit Card; two letters of recommendation; "Certified True Copies" of original secondary school records and certificates; an autobiographical essay; and a bank statement or certification of Finances form.
 International students whose primary language is not English must submit the results of the Test of English as a Foreign Language (TOEFL).
-The results of the SAT 1 and ACT are not required of international students but may be submitted.
-Assuming above average or superior academic credentials, unconditional admission will be offered to students with TOEFL scores above 550 (213 for the computer-based test).
-Applicants with TOEFL scores between 500-550 (or 173-210 for the computer-based test) may be admitted full-time with the condition that they take ESL 55 Advanced English as a Second Language as one of their courses during their first semester.
-Successful completion of Level 112 of ELS Language Centers is accepted in lieu of TOEFL.
-International students must submit all credentials to the Admissions office by April 1 for Fall entry and by November 1 for Spring entry.
+The results of the SAT I and ACT are not required of international students but may be submitted.
+Assuming above average or superior academic credentials, admission will be offered to students with TOEFL scores above 550 (213 for the computer-based test).
+International students must submit all credentials to the Office of Admissions by February 1 for Fall entry and by November 1 for Spring entry.